-A payday loan rollover means your lender gives you longer to pay back your loan.
-Your lender may be able to offer you a payday loan rollover if you are having problems paying back the loan.
+A payday loan rollover means that your lender gives you longer to pay back your loan.
+Your lender may be able to offer you a payday loan rollover if you are having problems paying back the original loan.
 The idea is that by extending your payday loan you will be able to pay it off with less late fees for the risk of bankruptcy.

-Am I eligible for a rollover?
+Am I Eligible for a Rollover?

-What are the downsides to extending my loan?
+What are the Downsides to Extending My Loan?

 There are often also extra fees or charges associated with a rollover.
 Your lender will make you aware of these before you agree to a rollover.
 Legally, your payday lender should not offer you more than one rollover.
-The more rollovers you have, the more interest you will be paying on your loans.
+The more rollovers that you have, the more interest you will be paying on your loans.

-The first thing to do if you begin falling behind with your payday loans, are becoming stressed about mounting debt, is to contact a financial advisor.
+The first thing to do if you begin falling behind with your payday loans, and are becoming stressed about mounting debt, is to contact a financial advisor.
 Many charities will offer free financial advice to those who need it, so getting the help you need doesn’t need to cost you.
-A financial advisor will be able to look at your unique and specific financial situation and advise you the best route out of debt.
+A financial advisor will be able to look at your unique and specific financial situation and advise you of the best route out of debt.